weiern02/MCS1-HAR-UI/README.md

-# Setting Up Virtual Environment, Installing Required Packages and Run the App
+# Setting Up Virtual Environment and Installing Required Packages

+This read me will help you set up a virtual environment for your Python project and install the required packages using `pip`.

 ## Step 1: Create a Virtual Environment

 Run the following command to create a virtual environment named `venv`: